ultraflynn/javonical/README.md

 __"What do you understand by the term 'happens before'?"__
 Java Memory Model, [JSR-133](http://www.cs.umd.edu/~pugh/java/memoryModel/jsr-133-faq.html)

-### hashcode() and equals()
-(This is *the* standard Java interview question so you need to be able to get it right.
-You need to be able to answer this without any waffle)

-__"What is the contract between hashcode and equals?"__
-__"Explain how hashcode and equals are used when doing a "__put" into a hash map?"
-__"What property must the class have to be used as the key in a Map?"__
-It must be immutable otherwise the wrong bucket will be searched during a lookup in the Map.

 ### Garbage Collection
 (Another interview classic and it helps to be able to draw a picture describing Eden Space, 2x Survivor Spaces, Old Gen, Perm Gen)